cceh/zenodup/README.md

 ## Requirements/Installation

-Python 3.9 is required to run this application.
+Python 3.9 or higher is required to run this application.
 Download Zenodup repository.
 If package manager [pip](https://pip.pypa.io/en/stable/) is installed, navigate to project folder and run:

 ```bash
 pip install -r requirements.txt